RennyCode/Rennycode/README.md

 * I've participated in many Kaggle competitions ~And Won

-* Alone I combined and masterd the triple threat of JS, HTML and CSS rule them all
+* Alone I combined and mastered the triple threat of JS, HTML and CSS rule them all

 * For 3 long years I trained under the classic institute of Afeka College Academy